isomerpages/nparks-gardening/_get-involved/Social Enterprise Community Urban Farm (SECUF).md

 <section>
 	<img src="/images/PXL_20230406_085506119_PORTRAIT.jpg">
 	<h4>Community Urban Farms</h4>
-	<p>Community Urban Farms are gardening hubs that bring the community together through edibles gardening and curated programmes that revolve around it.
-Activities in Community Urban Farms could include leasing allotment gardening plots for the public to garden, organising workshops and lessons on gardening, community harvest festivals; coordinating the sale/distribution of harvests etc. Gardening together strengthens family and community bonds to build social resilience.</p>
+	<p>Community Urban Farms are gardening hubs that bring the community together through edibles gardening and curated horticulture programmes that revolve around it.
+Activities in Community Urban Farms could include leasing allotment gardening plots for the public to garden, organising workshops and lessons on gardening, horticulture, community harvest festivals, or coordinating the sale/distribution of harvests etc. Gardening together strengthens family and community bonds to build social resilience.</p>
 	<p>Activities in Community Urban Farms could include:</p>
 	<ul>
 		<li>Leasing allotment gardening plots for the public to garden</li>